rehierl/node-tree-outliner/2-0-core-design/2-0-sectioning-nodes.md

 In addition to that, and due to a certain amount of "symmetry", there needs to be sufficient reason to choose this pattern over the pattern of a type-2 sectioning node.
-That is, because subtree `A` could then be understood to be the actual sectioning node.
+That is because subtree `A` could then be understood to be the actual sectioning node.

 ### next sibling of an ancestor